Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 Is MIRAS available today?+

 MIRAS is in active development.
-Two patents are filed (35 claims total), our SSRN paper is published, and we are currently building our founding network of credentialed Curators (galleries, museums, auction houses) and compliance partners.
-Institutional buyers can request a pilot to be among the first to deploy the platform.
+Our SSRN paper is published, IP protection is filed (two patents, 20 claims), and we are currently building our network of credentialed Curators (galleries, museums, auction houses) and compliance partners ahead of AMLR enforcement.
+Institutional buyers can get in touch to be among the first to deploy the platform.

 How can I partner with MIRAS as an authentication lab, insurer or dealer network?+

 MIRAS is built to interoperate.
 We work with scientific authentication laboratories (pigment analysis, spectral imaging) as upstream partners that feed certified attribution data into the MIRAS Passport, with insurance carriers as data consumers, and with dealer networks as distribution channels.
-To explore a partnership, write to info@miras.art with “Partnership Enquiry” in the subject line.
+To explore a partnership, register for early access.

 What about artworks created before MIRAS existed?+